Residency Classification Guide

 - Any dependent child not domiciled in Tennessee but who qualifies and is selected to receive a scholarship under the Dependent Children Scholarship Act (T.C.A.
 49-4-704) because his or her parent is a law enforcement officer, fireman, or emergency service technician who was killed or totally and permanently disabled while performing duties within the scope of employment, shall be classified as out-of-state but shall not be required to pay out of state tuition.

-- Students not domiciled in Tennessee but are selected to participate in specified institutional undergraduate Honors Programs shall be classified as out-of-state but shall not be required to pay out of state tuition.
+- Students not domiciled in Tennessee but are selected to participate in specified institutional undergraduate Honors Programs shall be classified as out of state but shall not be required to pay out of state tuition. ****NOTE – The University of Tennessee at Knoxville does not grant in-state status to students based upon membership in the Chancellor’s Honors Program or its other honors programs.
+ONLY non-resident recipients of Chancellor’s Scholarships and Haslam Scholars are considered out-of-state students who are not required to pay out of state tuition. *****

 - A person whose domicile is in Mississippi County, Arkansas, or either Dunkin County or Pemiscot County, Missouri, and who is admitted to Dyersburg State Community College, shall be classified as out-of-state but shall not be required to pay out of state tuition.